espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-7/index.md

 You can use the **J5** jumper to measure the power consumption using your favorite power measurement tool.

-Here you can see the power consumption on the 3 different modes.
+Here you can see the power consumption in three different modes.

 **Power save mode: none**

-Average power consumption on this mode: **74.87mA**
+Average power consumption in this mode: **74.87mA**

 {{< gallery >}}
   <img src="../assets/power-save-none.webp" />